Ruthless Records Tenth Anniversary: Decade of Game

 Ruthless Records Tenth Anniversary: Decade of Game is a compilation album released by Ruthless Records.
 The album featured some of the label's greatest hits from the previous ten years.
 It peaked at 119 on the Billboard 200 and 44 on the Top R&B/Hip-Hop Albums.
+This compilation album is also notable for featuring some unreleased songs from Eazy-E.